Reed-CompBio/spras/input/README.md

 ### Gold Standard
 #### Nodes
-Gold standard node files are txt files which must have a header row.
+Gold standard node files are txt files and do not include a header row.

 Each row in the file represents a single node identifier.
-The file is structured as two columns with `NODEID` and what markers are true for them.
+The file is structured as a single column with one node per line.
 These nodes typically correspond to gene or protein identifiers that are relevant to the biological pathway of interest.

-For example, a `sources.txt` file may look like so:
+For example:
 ```
-NODEID	sources
-A	True
+A
-B	True
+B
-C	True
+C
 ```

 #### Edges